Skip to main content

 Owners can also be made responsible for approving access requests when a user requests access to an asset they don't currently have permission to view.

-See &&Access requests for the full access approval flow.
+See Access request Approval Flows for the full access approval flow.

 Where to go next